TurboGears/tg2docs/docs/turbogears/configuration/rendering.rst

 method.

 ``'use_dotted_templatenames'`` -- Generally you will not want to change this.
-But if you want to use the standard genshi/mako/jinja file system based template search paths, set this to ``False``::
+But if you want to use the standard Kajiki/Mako/Jinja file-system based template search paths, set this to ``False``::

   base_config.update_blueprint({